hpi-swa-teaching/MorphicAPIExplorer/packages/MorphicAPIExplorer-Core.package/MEXToolExplorationView.class/README.md

 As MEXToolExplorationView I provide the main view to the user.
-So I display a tree where the user can select multiple methods, a container where a morph will be displayed before any methods will be executed on, a container where the morph will be displayed after the methods are executed on and a code panel where the user can customize the code, copy it or run and test the changes they made.
+So I display a tree where the user can select multiple methods, a container where a morph will be displayed before any methods are executed on the morph, a container where the morph will be displayed after the methods are executed on the morph and a code panel where the user can customize the code, copy it or run and test the changes they made.

 I'm mainly used as a mediator to delegate information and communication between the seperated components MEXPluggableMultiSelectionTreeMorph, MEXCodeHolder and the playground.